ValveSoftware/Proton/README.md

 PLEASE NOTE: There are prerequisites for using this version of proton:

-1. You must have the proper Vulkan drivers/packages installed properly on your system.
+1. You must have the proper Vulkan drivers/packages installed on your system.
 VKD3D on AMD requires Mesa 22.0.0 or higher for the VK_KHR_dynamic_rendering extension.
 See https://github.com/lutris/docs/blob/master/InstallingDrivers.md for general driver installation guidance.

 ### Manual